University of Montpellier: Rankings and reputation

-University of Montpellier was ranked 1st in the world in Ecology in the subject rankings of Academic Ranking of World Universities 2018.

 Affiliations and memberships

 The University of Montpellier is a member of Coimbra Group and of the Mediterranean Universities Union.
 It is also a founding member of the European University alliance CHARM-EU.

 On 19 June 2024, the University of Montpellier has been accepted as a member of the Udice Group.

-Students life
+Student life

-Students life within the University of Montpellier is coordinated by:
+Student life within the University of Montpellier is coordinated by: